Note: Discontinued. See reviews of the latest models.

 The front of the case was sculpted a bit and the detector received a much larger button for power on/off.
-Opposite, at the far right side of the case is a similarly-sized multi-function button for sensitivity mode and user-preferences programming.
+At the opposite side of the case is a similarly-sized multi-function button, for sensitivity mode and user-preferences programming.
 The larger size makes it easier to find and takes some of the frustration out of programming the Solo S4.

 The top-mounted mute button doubles as a battery-level indicator.
 To check remaining battery life, press the button and an icon is displayed.
 A pair of alkaline AA batteries is generally good for 30 to 40 hours of driving.

 Be aware that cordless convenience comes at a price.
-The Solo S4 has shorter range than is offered by corded models, particularly on Ka band, the frequency used by nearly every state police agency.
+The Solo S4 has only a fraction of the range of even a mediocre corded model, particularly on Ka band, the frequency used by nearly every state police agency.

-The Solo S4 doesn't have GPS, meaning it can't lock out false alarms from nuisances like radar-controlled automatic door openers.
-This means the Solo S4 will alert when you drive past the local Walmart.
+The Solo S4 lacks GPS, meaning it can't lock out false alarms from nuisances like radar-controlled automatic door openers.
+It also chirps endless alerts in reaction to Blind Spot Monitoring radar in nearby cars.

-Satellite technology also allows a detector to warn of red light cameras.
+GPS technology allows a detector to warn of red light and speed cameras.
 And since the detector knows how fast you're driving, the better ones have software that allows the user to adjust sensitivity and audible alert settings based on speed.
 This further reduces false alarms.

-The range penalty imposed by battery power may not be a deal-breaker for frequent flyers who live in rental cars and place a premium on cordless operation.
-Those merely looking to eliminate a dangling power cord may want to consider a good corded model instead and power it with a concealed power cable.
-Another option: mount the detector from the rear view mirror.
+The big range penalty imposed by battery power may not be a deal-breaker for frequent flyers who live in rental cars, rarely speed and insist on cordless operation.
+Others may want to consider a good corded model instead.